Home recording is not possible without USB audio interfaces. This is a must-have device for everyone who wants to start

 6. Focusrite Scarlett 18i8

 Focusrite Scarlett 18i8 is a solid solution for home recording studios.
 This is a great example of a good combination of price and features.
 You get amazing features and options package at an affordable price.
 It has a 24-bit/192kHz converter, eighteen ins, eight outs, four analog outputs, and more.

 Mic and instrument inputs are available on the front panel.
 There is also a headphone output, a phantom power switch, and a big monitor knob.
 Has low latency for better monitoring and mic preamps.
-Also, comes with free DAW and various plugins.
+It also comes with free DAW and various plugins.